 Rectrix gloves are durable and flexible — within reason!

 Goalkeepers will often damage their gloves when they rush to put them on, accidentally tearing the seams from excessive tugging.
 This usually occurs around the bottom of the fabric wrist strap.
 To avoid this, ensure that you always carefully ease your hands into the gloves.
-Twist your wrist as necessary, whilst gently pulling down on the bottom of the fabric.
+Twist your wrist as necessary, while gently pulling down on the bottom of the fabric.

 You can also prevent wear of the latex palms by avoiding unnecessary contact with the ground.
 For example, if you’re sitting down during training and push up off the floor, you could use your fist instead of your palms.